Doug-AWS/aws-cdk-intro-workshop/workshop/content/30-hello-cdk/200-lambda.md

 cdk deploy
 ```

+The `cdk deploy` command asks you to confirm the deployment, so enter `y`.
 You'll notice that `cdk deploy` not only deployed your CloudFormation stack, but
-also archived and uploaded the `lambda` directory from your disk to the
+also archived and uploaded the *lambda* directory from your disk to the
 bootstrap bucket.

-## Testing our function
+## Testing your function

-Let's go to the AWS Lambda Console and test our function.
+Let's go to the AWS Lambda Console and test your function.

 1. Open the [AWS Lambda
    Console](https://console.aws.amazon.com/lambda/home#/functions) (make sure
    you are in the correct region).

-    You should see our function:
+    You should see your function:

     ![](./lambda-1.png)